 Another concern that I had was whether or not the class would be too easy or too difficult.
 I feel like on the low end, someone coming in should have normal cooking skills.
 On the upper end, a self-taught very good home cook, a unofficially trained cook in a restaurant, or someone with bits and pieces of formal education would still benefit greatly from this.
 Alternatively someone who has stepped away from the culinary world for a decent length of time and would like to brush up on their skills would also get a lot of value out of the course.
 It really does have you practice core skills and understand the science behind various actions.

-- You struggle to set and maintain your own schedule, to complete the course on time
+- It’s a struggle to set and maintain your own schedule, to complete the course on time

 - You can’t find approximately 15 hours per week to work on the course